Md-Yaseen-Dev/Course--JavaScript-The-Hard-Parts-v2/Md files/Promises.md

 **ES6 + Solution (Promises)**

-Using two pronged facade funcations taht both.
+Using two pronged facade funtions that both.

-- intiate background wbe browser work and
+- intiate background web browser work and

 - Return a placeholder object(promise) immediately in javascript